genome/bfx-workshop/lectures/week_07/README.md

 source ~/.bashrc
 ```

 NOTE: Using Docker and the persistent "workspace" volume we attached will allow you to start/stop as you wish.
-EVERYTIME YOU LOGIN TO THE DOCKER CONTAINER, YOU MUST LOGIN AS THE `ubuntu` USER *AND* `source ~/.bashrc` UPON EACH LOGIN.
+EVERY TIME YOU LOGIN TO THE DOCKER CONTAINER, YOU MUST LOGIN AS THE `ubuntu` USER *AND* `source ~/.bashrc` UPON EACH LOGIN.

 ### Environment Setup